Reward calculator - calculate how much you will get

-Check out supply stats on https://solanabeach.io/supply.
+Check out supply stats.

-The network is expected to launch with an annual inflation rate around 8%, set to decrease by 15% per year until a long-term stable rate of 1.5% is reached, however these parameters are yet to be finalized by the community.
+The network was launched with an annual inflation rate around 8%, set to decrease by 15% per year until a long-term stable rate of 1.5% is reached, however these parameters are yet to be finalized by the community.
 These issuances are to be split and distributed to participating validators, with around 95% of the issued tokens allocated for validator rewards initially (the remaining 5% reserved for Foundation operating expenses).
 Because the network will be distributing a fixed amount of inflation rewards across the stake-weighted validator set, the yield observed for staked tokens will be primarily a function of the amount of staked tokens in relation to the total token supply.

 Staking is the process by which a SOL token holder (such as someone who purchased SOL tokens on an exchange) assigns some or all of their tokens to a particular validator or validators, which helps increase those validators’ voting weight.
 Assigning your tokens to add to a validator’s stake-weight is known as “delegating” your tokens.
 Delegating your tokens to a validator does NOT give the validator ownership or control over your tokens.
 At all times, you still control all your staked tokens that you may have chosen to delegate.

 By staking tokens with a validator or validators, the token holder indicates a degree of trust in the validator they chose to delegate to.
 As validators amass larger amounts of stake delegations from different token holders, this acts as “proof” to the network that the validator’s consensus votes are trustworthy, and their votes are therefore weighted proportionally to the amount of stake the validator has attracted.
 By weighing the collective votes from all validators against the proportion of stake that has been delegated to them, the network reaches consensus by this Proof of Stake.